ynsgnr/scale-communication/README.md

 1. Discover BLE devices
 2. Connect to scale
-3. Activate notifications/indications on characteristic 'FFB2'
+3. Activate notifications/indications on characteristics 'FFB2', 'FFB3'
-4. Receive notifications for 'FFB2' and process data:
+4. Receive notifications for 'FFB2' (weight measurement) and process data:
   - update weight value from bytes 6-8 (18 lowest bits)
-  - if byte 4 is 2 stop updating the values (weight got stable) and exit
+  - if byte 4 is 2 stop updating the values (weight got stable)
+5. If stable weight was received, now wait for 'FFB3' indication (sent when BIA is finished but BIA data not found yet) and process data:
+  - if byte 3 is 'a3' save weight value from bytes 5-7 (18 lowest bits)
+6. Verify that weight from 'FFB2' and 'FFB3' messages match